HyperTag/documentation/src/content/enterprise-destinations/pinterest.md

 }
 ```

-When `handleCustomAsPartnerDefinedEvent` is `true`, we'll send a _Partener Defined event_, with the `event` parameter the same as your custom event concatenated name.
+When `handleCustomAsPartnerDefinedEvent` is `true`, we'll send a _Partner Defined event_, with the `event` parameter the same as your custom event concatenated name.
 The conversion payload for the previous request will look like:

 ```json
 {